This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Although the exact amounts can vary between brands, pre-packaged seitan is usually low in calories and high in protein.
 It’s also a food high in sodium and contains a small amount of iron and calcium as well.

-One 3-ounce (84 grams) serving of original seitan contains approximately:
+One three-ounce (about 84 grams) serving of original seitan contains approximately:

 - Calories: 90